The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🌀 5.
 Van Gogh and the Controversy

-Vincent van Gogh is not only a beloved painter: he is also a man surrounded by mysteries, dramas, and troubling events.
-Between extreme gestures, vandalized paintings, and lost works, his legend has been fueled by as much suffering as genius.
+Vincent van Gogh is not only a revered painter: he is also a man surrounded by mysteries, dramas, and troubling events.
+Between extreme gestures, vandalized paintings, and missing works, his legend has been nourished by as much suffering as by genius.

 🩸 The Cut Ear: Myth, Truth, and Debates

-He then wraps the piece in paper and takes it... to a prostitute at a local brothel.
-A gesture of love?
-Madness?
-Despair?
+He then wraps the piece in paper and brings it... to a prostitute from a local brothel.
+An act of love?
+Of madness?
+Of despair?
 No one really knows.
 But this act becomes the tragic symbol of his mental suffering.

 🖼️ Paintings vandalized by activism or madness